tobiaskortus/covid19-search/processing/README.md

 ### Selection of the Keyphrase Extraction Model

-In order to find a suitable technique for both a efficient execution as well as a high quality result different graph based keyphrase extraction techniques were examined.
-Therefore the mean execution time needed in order to process a document is measured.
+In order to find a suitable technique for both a efficient execution as well as a high quality of keyphrases different graph based keyphrase extraction techniques using the implementations from the [python keyphrase extraction (pke)](https://github.com/boudinfl/pke) and [python-rake](https://github.com/fabianvf/python-rake) modules were examined.
+Therefore the mean execution time needed in order to process a document was measured.
 (The required sourcecode and results are documented in `keyphrase-extraction-tests.ipynb`)

 Due to the poor runtime performance of the most extraction algorithms which can be seen as unacceptable in terms of the overal runtime required in order to process a large set of documents.
-Since the results of the Rapid Automatic Keyword Extraction (RAKE) model seems quite acceptable compared to the other models combined with the fact that only a subset of each document used for the compuation of the most relevant keyphrases for a search term is used, this technique is selected for the keyphrase extraction task.
+Since the results of the Rapid Automatic Keyword Extraction (RAKE) model seems quite acceptable compared to the other models combined with the fact that only a subset of each document is used for the compuation of the most relevant keyphrases for a search term, this technique is selected for the keyphrase extraction task.

 <p align="center">
   <img width=55% src="../doc/keyphrase_extraction.png">